scottgriv/PWA-Demo-App/README.md

 - References to the **Lighthouse** Report files are located in the [docs](docs) directory.

 > [!IMPORTANT]
-> Rempve the BMC Widget and FontAwesome CSS references in the `index.html` file for a perfect Lighthouse Score (see comments in the file on where to remove).
+> Remove the BMC Widget and FontAwesome CSS references in the `index.html` file for a perfect Lighthouse Score (see comments in the file on where to remove).
 > I kept these in for production purposes, but loading third-party cookies and unused CSS libraries slows down the application and is generally not a good practice.

 ### CSV vs. Postgresql Flag